So you want a big overland expedition truck?

-Here are five myths about these overland homes explained in full.
+Here are four myths about these overland homes explained in full.

-you have seen them everywhere and they look cool, you can imagine yourselves sat by a lake with all the sides out and the table and the barby, looking at the map working out what far off place to visit where no one else can go exept you in your great big truck….
+you have seen them everywhere and they look cool, you can imagine yourselves sitting by a lake with all the sides out and the table and the barby, looking at the map and working out what far-off place to visit where no one else can go except you in your great big truck….

-I had an overland expedition truck for 20 years and I have a few Dakar trucks and I have done many things in expeditions and Dakar that you would never even believe a truck could do, so I know I thing or two about where they will go and what is good /bad about them. ( my wife loves them )
+I had an overland expedition camper truck for 20 years and friends with everything from Iveco 40wm10 to MAN 6×6 and Unimogs, and I also have a few Dakar trucks and I have done many things on expeditions and especially in the Dakar where you would never even believe a truck could do, so I know I thing or two about where they will go and what is good /bad about them. ( my wife loves them and still wants a 6×6 )

-NOTE :: Some of these drivers in the images may be great drivers. remember when off-roading at some point everyone gets stuck and everything breaks, the images are just for illustration on what can happen.
+NOTE :: Some of these drivers in the images below may be great drivers.

-If you are buying a big expedition truck just to look cool or you just have to have one, then other than maintenance you can happily ignore this article.
+If you are buying a big expedition truck just to look cool or you just have scratched the itch and to just have one, then other than maintenance you can happily ignore this article.

-however if you think your going to go to seriously tough locations then you better get some training and support.
+however, if you think you’re going to go to seriously tough locations then you better get some training and support.

 Myth One